 In Queue A, we would do the following.
 Have one transform “Text to Text Markup”.
 This transform parses the file, and recognizes bold and overstrike, among other conventions.
-The transform adds directives which control font selection, lines per inch and columns per line.
+The transform adds directives that control font selection, lines per inch, and columns per line.

 The actions for Queue A are:

 These actions are so quick that you will find progress will not bog down.